Cr1ssJ/waf-security-runbooks/04-waf-rule-tuning/allowlist-decision-framework.md

 7. Site-wide / global                    ← almost always wrong
 ```

-**Never create a site-wide allowlist for a specific IP without understanding every endpoint that IP can now reach.**
+**Never create a site-wide allowlist for a specific IP without understanding every endpoint that IP can now reach — and accepting that you will be completely blind to everything that IP does across the entire site.**

 ---

 ## 📋 Pre-Allowlist Checklist

 ```
+Before choosing an allowlist, ask first:
+[ ] Can this be handled with an ACL instead?
+(ACLs generate logs — allowlists do not) [ ] If ACL is available: USE ACL, not allowlist.
+Stop here.
+[ ] If allowlist is the only available mechanism: continue below.

 Evidence gathering:
 [ ] Raw request(s) reviewed
 [ ] Source IP / ASN identified and verified